Worcestershire: Sport

 The largest and most successful football club in the county is Kidderminster Harriers.
 Founded in 1877 as a running club and doubling as a rugby club from 1880, the football club was founded in 1886.
 In 1987, the club won the FA Trophy for the first time, and seven years later reached the fifth round of the FA Cup, also winning the GM Vauxhall Conference title in 1994 but being denied Football League status as their Aggborough Stadium did not meet capacity requirements.
 However, when the club next won the Conference title six years later, their stadium had been upgraded and promotion was granted, giving the county its first (and thus far only) Football League members.
 However, the club's Football League membership was short-lived, as Harriers were relegated back to the Conference in 2005 after just five years in the Football League, and have yet to reclaim their status.

-The county is also represented by Alvechurch, Bromsgrove Sporting and Redditch United of the Southern Premier League, and Worcester City of the Midland Football League.
+The county is also represented by Alvechurch, Bromsgrove Sporting and Redditch United of the Southern Premier League, and Worcester City of the Northern Premier League.

 The county is home to Worcestershire County Cricket Club, traditionally the first stop on any touring national side's schedule in England.
 Formed officially in 1865, the Club initially played in Boughton Park, before moving to its current New Road ground, which today can host 5,500 spectators, in 1895.
 The club has won five County Championships in its history, most recently in 1989.

 Worcester Rugby Football Club, the Worcester Warriors, are the county's largest and most successful Rugby Union team, having been promoted to the Premiership in 2004.
 The Warriors were relegated to the RFU Championship in 2010 but rebounded back to the Premiership in 2011.
 Worcester Warriors play at the Sixways Stadium on the outskirts of Worcester, holding over 12,000 spectators, thus making it the largest stadium in the county.
 Sixways has hosted the final of the LV Cup on three occasions.